Implicit Bias Talks

 I’ve given many talks on implicit bias and stereotype threat to audiences outside of the academy, especially to law firms.

 I take on projects case-by-case, depending on my availability.
 For commercial audiences, I charge speaking fees.
-For non-profit audiences, I provide pro bono or reduced fee talks.
+For non-profit audiences, I strive to provide pro bono or reduced fee talks.

 In choosing my projects, I take into account travel convenience, audience, and the amount of time available for serious intellectual engagement.
 (If you don’t have at least an hour to learn about the subject, it isn’t worth my time or yours.)